codeborne/klite/README.md

   }

   dependencies {
-    val kliteVersion = "master-SNAPSHOT" // you can put a released tag or commit hash here fun klite(module: String) = "com.github.codeborne.klite:klite-$module:$kliteVersion"
+    val kliteVersion = "main-SNAPSHOT" // you can put a released tag or commit hash here fun klite(module: String) = "com.github.codeborne.klite:klite-$module:$kliteVersion"
     implementation(klite("server"))
     // Plus any optional components with their own external dependencies, see above for list